 Tapas are small portions of food typical for Spanish cuisine.
 They are usually served with drinks, sometimes free of charge, if you are in Spain.
 Tapas should not be considered an appetizer; usually, if you start eating tapas, then you end your meal eating tapas.

 In Spain you can go out for tapas, so to say.
-That means you would be going from bar to bar, having a drink, and eating one type of tapa and then moving on to the next bar.
-The Spanish word “tapear”, actually means “to go out for tapas”.
-Definitely something I would love to do.
+That means you would be going from bar to bar (tapas bar), having a drink, eating one type of tapa, and then moving on to the next bar.
+The Spanish word “tapear” actually means “to go out for tapas”—definitely, something I would love to do.

 Types of tapas